skyfielders/python-skyfield/skyfield/documentation/api-topos.rst

    .. attribute:: itrs_xyz

       A :class:`~skyfield.units.Distance` object
-      giving the spatial x,y,z coordinates of this location in the ITRS Earth-centered Earth-fixed (“ECEF”) reference frame.
+      giving the spatial |xyz| coordinates of this location in the ITRS Earth-centered Earth-fixed (“ECEF”) reference frame.

    .. attribute:: center